-This recipes comes from the Muy Bueno Cookbook, the project of a mother and 2 daughters who lovingly explore and share three generations of Mexican and Mexican American food heritage.
-A group of bloggers have been sent advance copies of the book and we’re going to be cooking from it for the next three weeks.
+This Mushroom, Jalapeno, and Cilantro Salsa comes from the Muy Bueno Cookbook, the project of a mother and 2 daughters who lovingly explore and share three generations of Mexican and Mexican American food heritage.
 The book is gorgeous, inspiring, and full of so many recipes I want to try that my head is spinning.
 I’m so happy to have this cookbook in my collection, I don’t have anything else like it.

 For this first of the Muy Bueno posts all the participating bloggers are making Mushroom Salsa.
 I consider salsa to be a basic food group— I’ve made it with everything from cherry tomatoes to cantaloupe, oranges, grapefruit and mangoes, but I have to admit even I was skeptical about this one.
 I’m not a raw mushroom lover, but I found that the acidic lime juice ‘cooks’ the mushrooms just like it does with raw fish in ceviche.
 The longer you let it sit, even overnight, the better.
 The resulting taste is very much like regular salsa, but with a slightly firmer texture due to the mushrooms.
 I liked it quite a bit and my husband and I found lots of ways to eat it.